 - Artwork must be created by a single student; no collaborations.

 - Each entry must be original in concept, design and execution and may not violate any U.S copyright laws.
 Note: Any entry which has been reproduced from an existing photo (other than student’s own), painting, graphic, advertisement or any other work produced by another person is a violation of the competition rules and will not be accepted.

 - Drawings: pastels, colored pencil, pencil, charcoal, ink, markers;

 - Mixed media: use of more than two mediums such as pencil, ink, etc.;

 - Piece must be two-dimensional;

 - Piece can be no larger than 26” (high) x 26” (wide) x 4” (deep) even when framed (note that only the winning artwork will be required to be framed to be hung at the Capitol); and

 - Artwork cannot weigh more than 15 lbs.

-- The grand prize artist is also eligible to receive two free round-trip tickets to attend the national winners’ reception in Washington, D.C. and a $3,000 scholarship to the Savannah College of Art and Design.
+- The grand prize artist is eligible to receive two free round-trip tickets to attend the national winners’ reception in Washington, D.C. (date TBA).